RebornBeat/AEVOR/README.md

 # AevorVM

 AevorVM is a hyper-performant, object-centric, TEE-anchored virtual machine designed to exceed the execution capabilities of modern blockchain runtimes like Sui's MoveVM and Solana's Sealevel.
-It is built from the ground up to support massive parallelism, formal determinism, and secure execution across heterogeneous devices: x86, ARM, and RISC-V.
+It is built around a revolutionary Double DAG architecture (Object DAG + Execution DAG) that enables unprecedented parallelism, formal determinism, and secure execution across heterogeneous devices: x86, ARM, and RISC-V.

 "Optimized for throughput.
 Hardened by TEEs.
 Designed for future-proof zk and multi-core execution."